ucchejbb/epanet-manual/docs/4_EPANET_workspace.rst

    The Project Menu includes commands related to the current project being analyzed.
 The commands for the Project Menu are shown in :numref:`table-Project_Menu_Commands` below.

 .. _table-Project_Menu_Commands:
-.. table:: Project Menu Commmands
+.. table:: Project Menu Commands

   +-----------------------------------+-----------------------------------+
   | *COMMAND*                         | *DESCRIPTION*                     |